- VLSM (Variable Length Subnet Mask) divides a network into subnets of different sizes, matching each subnet to actual host requirements.

 VLSM vs FLSM: A Direct Comparison

-What happens if we try to fit the same four departments into FLSM instead?
-Since Sales needs 100 hosts, every subnet must be at least a /25 (126 usable).
-But a /24 only gives us two /25 subnets, so FLSM fails entirely for this scenario with a single /24.
+What happens if we force the same four departments into FLSM?
+Sales needs 100 hosts, so every subnet must be at least a /25 with 126 usable.
+A /24 only holds two /25 subnets.
+FLSM fails entirely for this scenario inside a single /24.

 | Department | Hosts Needed | FLSM (/25) Allocated | FLSM Wasted | VLSM Allocated | VLSM Wasted |